clunion/shardoverse/README.md

     alias sdt="./bin/run_debug_tool.sh"

 The more _rusty_ naming would be:

     alias cbd="./bin/build_debug.sh"
     alias cbr="./bin/build_release.sh"
     alias crd="./bin/run_debug.sh"
     alias crt="./bin/run_test.sh"
     alias crr="./bin/run_release.sh"

+These scripts use [`clippy`](https://github.com/rust-lang/rust-clippy/), the Rust linter (since the 2018 edition in stable).
+If it is not installed yet, this can be done in the MSys2-Shell via:

+	 rustup component add clippy

 # Debugging
 To investigate: